why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

 * To remove a lock: `sudo dnf versionlock delete package`
 * To remove all locks: `sudo dnf versionlock clear`

+## Installing additional plugins

+The core `DNF` functionality can be extended with plugins.
+There are officially supported Core DNF plugins and also third-party Extras DNF Plugins.
+To install them:

+`# dnf install dnf-plugins-core-PLUGIN_NAME`
+or
+`# dnf install dnf-plugins-extras-PLUGIN_NAME`

+??? info
+  A list of available [Core plugins](https://dnf-plugins-core.readthedocs.io/en/latest/) and a list of available [Extra plugins](https://dnf-plugins-extras.readthedocs.io/en/latest/) can be searched to extend the funtionality of `DNF`.

 ## openSUSE flavored DNF
 DNF on openSUSE also offers some aliases to mimic zypper commands out-of-the-box.
 These aliases can be listed: